Mystery Men & Women:

 Guardians of Freedom: 1941,Yankee Comics #3 (Chesler).
 Over the course of three pages of text stories, the kid heroes Yankee Boy, Johnny Rebel, and Dandy (Yankee Doodle Jones' sidekick) work on a related case individually before teaming up.
 The title of the story was "Guardians of Freedom" so I'm using it as the name to make note of this team-up.

 Gunsmoke: 1940, Gunsmoke #1 (Youthful).
-I don't know much about this cowboy.
-On the first cover, he had a mask, but went unmasked for the rest.
-Regardless, he and pal Pedro rode the plains fighting for justice.
-On one evocative cover, he's fighting an Indian skeleton on horseback!
+On the first cover, he had a mask and a stylish, almost superhero look, but he quickly lost the mask and eventually the stylish clothes.
+Regardless, he and pal Pedro rode the plains fighting for justice.!